-Once you enter the 10-15 year bond of owning a dog, you are entering a pure, loving friendship that will provide you happiness for a long time.
+Once you enter the 10-15 year bond of owning a dog, you are entering a pure, loving friendship that will provide you with happiness for a long time.

 However, it can be somewhat difficult raising a dog at times.
 These are creatures that require maintenance, and a lot of attention, like any other friendship.

-The labor that comes along with being a dog owner is one of the things that make it so beautiful.
+The labour that comes along with being a dog owner is one of the things that make it so beautiful.
 It is a bond that will develop, descend and flourish all over time.
 It’s a challenge, but more than worth it.

 The Corkie is a young crossbreed, that first started becoming popular this decade.
 Therefore, there isn’t a slew of information on this specific hybrid.